Referencing is a system used to indicate where ideas, facts, theories and other information used in your work can be found.

 The 'Cite While You Write' feature allows you to insert references from your EndNote library into a Word document, and it will automatically create and format your bibliography in MS Word.

 The Library provides training on EndNote Online throughout the year.
 Please check our calendar for the training schedule.

-A comprehensive guide to using EndNote Online is available in print and online.
-Please note you will need to login with your staff/student ID no and library PIN to view / download this document online.
+A comprehensive guide to using EndNote Online is available to view / download online.

 It makes sense to keep track of the information sources you find, read or intend to read.

 Having a organised way of doing this will enable you to spend more time on your research and less time on the basics of managing your information; such as storing and retrieving.
 It will also make it easier for you to create bibliographies when you need to.